BrianSemiglia/Cycle.swift/README.md

           .screen
           .eventsCapturedAfterRendering(screenSynced.map { $0.first! })
           // The state provided to the reducer comes from the original,
-          // non-rate-limited, incoming stream to handle cases where multiple
+          // non-rate-limited, incoming stream to ensure that the data
-          // events are received in the window between renderings.
+          // provided isn't slightly stale the way the screenSynced stream might be.
           .withLatestFrom(incoming) { ($0.0, $0.1) }
           .animatedReducer()
         ,
-        // The rest of the models are sent back into the stream and the cycle repeats. screenSynced
+        // The rest of the frames are sent back into the stream and the cycle repeats. screenSynced
           .withLatestFrom(incoming)
           .filter { $0.count > 1 }